Philly Koji Co. Logo

 Every new logo project begins with a discovery phase, wherein we work with our clients to understand their business goals, target market, and brand vision.
 We then create visual mood boards like the ones seen below that are meant to hone in on a clear visual direction for the logo design.
 Approval on a specific style at this point is critical to ensuring too much time isn’t wasted when it comes time to actually start putting pencil to paper, and has also proven to reduce our client’s uncertainty about what to expect from the first round of logos.

 The discovery and mood board phase helped Jim Clarke and me narrow down the design aesthetic to both the “Mono-Color” (Fig. 1) and “Two-Tone” (Fig. 2) design aesthetic.
-We discussed creating an approachable, and inclusive logo mark that was fun, but not too silly that could expanded further in the future as the company grew in size.
+We discussed creating an approachable, and inclusive logo mark that was fun, but not too silly that could be expanded in the future as the company grew in size.

 Drawing from Jiu Jitsu Inspiration